yaringalmor/yarin-exercise/README.md

 # Yarin Galmor - DevOps Exercise
 #### INTRO
-In this exercise i had the chance to learn Ansible,Vagrant and NodeJS.
-In this version, i made two service - [static-panda.js](#static-panda.js) and [counting-panda.js](#counting-panda.js).
+In this exercise i had the chance to learn Ansible,Vagrant and NodeJS.\n In this version, i made two service - [static-panda.js](#static-panda.js) and [counting-panda.js](#counting-panda.js).
 Besides of those services, there is an Ansible playbook named [base.yml](#base.yml), which contain 3 roles - [nodejs role](#nodejs role), [static-panda role](#static-panda role) and [counting-panda role](#counting-panda role).

 ## Services
 ####static-panda.js
+static-panda.js uses HttpDispatcher module for displaying static files.
+The files are obtained in 'resources' directory at the root folder. (deployed by [statis-panda role](#static-panda role)

 ####counting-panda.js